PTSD in Military Veterans

 When a loved one returns from military service with PTSD, it can take a heavy toll on your relationship and family life.
 You may have to take on a bigger share of household tasks, deal with the frustration of a loved one who won't open up, or even deal with anger or other disturbing behavior.

 Don't take the symptoms of PTSD personally.
 If your loved one seems distant, irritable, angry, or closed off, remember that this may not have anything to do with you or your relationship.

 Don't pressure your loved one into talking.
 Many veterans with PTSD find it difficult to talk about their experiences.
-Never try to force your loved one to open up but let him know that you're there if he wants to talk.
+Never try to force your loved one to open up but let them know that you're there if they want to talk.
 It's your understanding that provides comfort, not anything you say.

 Be patient and understanding.
-Getting better takes time so be patient with the pace of recovery.
+Feeling better takes time so be patient with the pace of recovery.
 Offer support but don't try to direct your loved one.

 Try to anticipate and prepare for PTSD triggers such as certain sounds, sights, or smells.
 If you are aware of what causes an upsetting reaction, you'll be in a better position to help your loved one calm down.

 Take care of yourself.
 Letting your loved one's PTSD dominate your life while ignoring your own needs is a surefire recipe for burnout.
 Make time for yourself and learn to manage stress.
 The more calm, relaxed, and focused you are, the better you'll be able to help your loved one.

 Call the Veterans Crisis Line at 1-800-273-8255 (Press 1); call the Veteran Center Call Center hotline to talk with another combat veteran at 1-877-927-8387; or use the PTSD Program Locator to find specialized VA PTSD treatment.

 Visit Combat Stress or call the 24-hour helpline 0800 138 1619.